You don’t have to be a high roller to visit Sin City. In fact, you can have a lot of fun in Las Vegas without spending too much money.

 Once you get to the very top the views are totally worth every ounce of sweat.

-You can see the skyline of Las Vegas in the distance.
+This is a great place to see the skyline of Las Vegas off in the distance.

 Make sure that you bring a backpack with water and sunscreen.
 You also want to wear shoes with good traction because the sandstone can get slick.